Jebbs/DSFML/README.md

 DSFML
 =====
 DSFML is a static binding of SFML, which let's you use SFML in your D programs.
-DSFML attempts to be as compatible with SFML, but does so in a way that makes sense for the D language, such as using new features only D has, and avoiding raw pointers.
+DSFML attempts to be as compatible with SFML as possible, but does so in a way that makes sense for the D language.

-The code found here is the beta version for the new DSFML.

-Use [DSFML-C](https://github.com/Jebbs/DSFML-C) along with this branch to get everything working.

-Compiling/Using DSFML
+Getting Started
 ===
 Check out the wiki for information on [getting started](https://github.com/Jebbs/DSFML/wiki#getting-started) with DSFML.